 Getting Your Teen Help

-Destinations is an opioid addiction treatment center for teens with locations in Southern California as well as Las Vegas.
+Destinations is an opioid addiction treatment center for teens with a location in Southern California.
 Our goal is to help you provide your child with early intervention so they have the chance to recover.
 The good news is that teens have an extremely high success rate when the issue is addressed sooner rather than later.
 Destinations will help your teen get to the root of his issues through a variety of the following methods:

 Learn more about our programs and get help for your child by calling Destinations for Teens today at 877-466-0620.